patternfly/pf-codemods/packages/pf-codemods/README.md

 ### toolbar-remove-visiblity [(#8212)](https://github.com/patternfly/patternfly-react/pull/8212)

 We've removed the deprecated `visiblity` prop.
-This rule will replace it with the correct spelled `visibility` prop.
+This rule will replace it with the correctly spelled `visibility` prop.

 #### Examples